 ABOUT DR. SCHWARTZ

-Harriet is a lead scholar for the International Center for Growth in Connection.
-She is at the forefront of applying Relational Cultural Theory (RCT) to teaching and learning, particularly in higher education.
+Harriet is lead scholar for education as relational practice and a leadership team member for the International Center for Growth in Connection, the intellectual home of Relational Cultural Theory and related research and practice.

 In addition, she mentors doctoral students in qualitative research methods at Antioch University where she earned her PhD in Leadership and Change.
 She also holds an MS in counseling and a certificate in student personnel from Springfield College.
 Prior to pursuing a teaching career, she worked in student affairs at Carnegie Mellon University, Bard College, and University of Hartford.